Alexey-Pereverzev/training_app/README.md

 ## Author

 Aleksei Pereverzev
-Developed as part of a Java Spring Core / Hibernate learning module.
+Developed as part of a Java Spring Boot learning module.